localstack/localstack-blog.github.io/content/2024-04-01-ephemeral-environments-with-localstack-shipyard/index.md

 {{< tweet 1670858503693402139 >}}

 LocalStack’s cloud emulation capabilities allow you to create resources such as S3 buckets, DynamoDB tables, OpenSearch clusters, and more to replicate cloud environments.
-With significant enhancements to these services, you can now preview features in your cloud applications, and use additional features such as Cloud Pods to pre-seed your infrastructure state automatically.
+With significant recent enhancements to these services, you can now preview features in your cloud applications, and use additional features such as Cloud Pods to pre-seed your infrastructure state automatically.
 Upon creating a pull request, Shipyard automatically creates an ephemeral environment that allows you to test your application in a state that is infrastructure-identical to production, making it easy to collaborate asynchronously within and across your team!

 ## How to use Shipyard with LocalStack?